FAQ - Photos Takeout for Mac

 • Inability to access files: e.g. missing referenced files, hidden photos and other odd cases.
 A text file of items not exported is saved, so that you can investigate.

 • No file permission: Mostly with referenced files.
 See where these are located and that you haven’t moved, renamed or deleted them.
-Contact us with the details.
+Contact us with details.

 4) How does Photos Takeout handle raw images?